-The last of the non-optional assignments, just as the height plots, a 3-dimensional assignment.
-Streamlines and streamtubes can also however be used in 2D grids if needed.
+The last of the non-optional assignments.
+This is, just as the height plots, a 3-dimensional assignment although streamlines and streamtubes can be used in 2D grids.

-Imagine dropping of bit of ink into the fluid and let it flow for a while.
-This will result in a line that shows the path a ink particle has taken.
+Imagine you drop of bit of ink into the fluid and let it flow for a while.
+What you will get is a line that shows the path a ink particle has taken.
 Such a path is called a streamline.
 A streamtube is a 3D variant of a streamline.
-It consists of a number of consecutive tubes that together form a thick 3-dimensional tube.
+A streamtube consists of a number of consecutive tubes that together form a thick 3-dimensional flexible tube.

-Each streamtube has a beginning and an end.
-The starting point of a streamtube is called a seedpoint.
-From this seedpoint the tube will begin flowing with the fluid.
-It ends after a number of frames.
+Each streamtube has a begin and end.
+The begin point of a streamtube is called a seedpoint.
+From a seed point the tube will begin flowing with the fluid.
+It ends after a number of frames, seconds or parts.
+This can be variable.

-The implemented streamtubes initially were not actually flowing trough the fluid but through a frame history.
-Each frame's velocity or force vector components are stored in a history array and the streamtubes take a path trough this history.
+The streamtubes we had to implement were'nt actually flowing trough the fluid but through a frame history.
+Each frame is stored in a history array and the streamtubes take a path trough history.
 The 2D grid became a 3D grid with this new feature.